-What’s included in Process Documentation Guide:
+What’s included in the Process Documentation Guide:

 What is process documentation?

-Generally, when people hear “Process Documentation” they think about the narrower topic of “Process Mapping”.
+Generally, when people hear “Process Documentation,” they think about the narrower topic of “Process Mapping”.
 But really business process documentation includes any and all documents that go to support a process.
 That might mean policies, checklists, tutorials, forms or even links to other applications.

 Process documentation is a complete description of how to execute a given process.
 Here is the acid test.
 Can someone somebody, with a reasonable knowledge of your company, find and read the documentation and successfully execute an instance of the process?
 If so, you passed the test.
 You have some pretty good process documentation.